mmihira/9mng/README.md

 ## Usage

-- To view a demo using an example database click on Example.<br>
+- To view a demo using an example database click on Example.

-- To setup a new database add at least one account in the start page<br>
-  and then click the create button.
+- To setup a new database add at least one account in the start page and then click the create button.
-- Download your financial data in .csv format.<br>
+- Download your financial data in .csv format.
-- Upload the data into the app in the update tab.<br>
+- Upload the data into the app in the update tab.
-- View the finacial dashboard in the dashboard tab.<br>
+- View the finacial dashboard in the dashboard tab.
-- Categorise the data as required in the categories tab.<br>
+- Categorise the data as required in the categories tab.
 - Finally, save your account.
-The resulting<br>
-  text file can be opened again using the app.<br>
+The resulting text file can be opened again using the app.

 ## How to Build